safr-ai-lab/pandora-llm/docs/source/extend/metrics.rst

         return metric

-2. It is good practice to include the option of computing the 95% confidence interval.
+**2. It is good practice to include the option of computing the 95% confidence interval.**

 This is a template that will enable you to compute the bootstrapped confidence interval for potentially multiple statistics at the same time.

 .. code:: python